 In some cases, you will also need to apply for an MVV visa.

-You will have to apply for a residence permit for the Netherlands unless you are a citizen from the European Union (EU), European Economic Area (EEA) or Switzerland.
+If you want to move to the Netherlands, you will have to apply for a residence permit unless you are a citizen from the European Union (EU), European Economic Area (EEA) or Switzerland.